 |Personal Presentations||60 – 240||2 -40||Medium|

-Not only does this team building activity help a team get to know each other, but it also invites the group to ask the questions they want to ask.
+Not only does this team building activity help an entire team get to know each other, but it also invites the group to ask the questions they want to ask.
 By combining structure with self direction, you can get your team building workshop off to the right start!
+Bonus points for adding those sticky notes to a memory wall for later reflection!

 Building better team relationships and improving group dynamics often means sharing something about ourselves and finding space to discuss and be honest.
 In this team building exercise, give each team member a set of red, green, yellow and blue dots alongside the 9 dimensions you’ll be looking at.
 Each participant puts a dot on each dimension based on whether they believe they’re crushing it or need to do more work.